 As the name suggests, Veggie Veggie is the place to come when you’re in the mood for something nutritious and delicious.
 They offer a page full of salads with meat and vegetarian options, and a range of dressings.
 Portions are mountainous; the chicken salad with Japanese vinaigrette (salad dressings are served in a separate bowl) is a real belly filler, and at 100 baht it helps you to keep a healthy budget too.
 There are pictures showing the rows of fresh produce grown at their farm, and each salad comes with a range of colours, tastes and flavours: pumpkin, corn, onion and many different kinds of lettuce leaves.
-Veggie Veggie also produces its own range of juices; lemongrass and butterfly pea juice is popular and a uniquely Thai.
-The basic, café style interior is clean – almost too clean – and there’s not much in the way of ambiance here, but if it’s a salad you want, this is the place to come.
+Veggie Veggie also produces its own range of juices; lemongrass and butterfly pea juice are popular.
+The basic, café style interior is clean, and there’s not much in the way of ambience here, but if it’s a salad you want, this is the place to come.

 Santichaiprakan Park and Phra Sumen Fort